chef/chef-web-docs/chef_master/source/upgrade_chef_automate.rst

    automate-ctl reconfigure

-This will reduce the storage and processing needs of the server.

 Audit Cookbook
 -------------------------------------------------------------------

 If you are upgrading to Chef Automate 0.8.5 or newer, please ensure ``audit`` cookbook version ``4.0.0`` or newer is used for compliance reporting.
-See the README of the cookbook for more details.
+See the README of the cookbook for more details: https://github.com/chef-cookbooks/audit/blob/master/README.md .